froots/froots.github.io/_services/tech-lead-coaching.md

 Yes, every person's situation is different, but in my experience most problems that crop up follow very similar patterns.

 Coaching is not about me solving your problems for you.
-Instead, I use my experience and expertise in tech leadership to guide you towards your own answers.
-Even ones that I've never solved myself before.
+Instead, I use my experience and expertise in tech leadership to guide you towards your own answers - even ones that I've never solved myself before.

 I can't guarantee that you will solve every challenge with my help.
 But I can probably help you to think differently about them.